angry-bender/forensicssetup/README.md

 Initial WSL Implimentation
 Initial GUI Implimentation

+### In Development

+GUI Replication that categorises each tool, similar to the Windows SIFT VM.
+Implimentation of further tools.

+### Feedback / tool Requests

+Please raise an issue for extra tools.

+## Licencing

+This script Is designed for non-commercial use, By installing these scripts, you agree to be bound by the vendors own licence agreement.
+No responsibility will be taken for licence misuse.

+If you wish to use this script for commercial-use the following software requires licencing

+## Pre-requisites

+64 Bit Windows 10 1904 or above setup as default with username `user` so profiles direct to `C:\users\user` (Failure to do so results in shortcuts and nimiplaces not mapping correctly)

+## Usage

+Right click on the start menu, and select Administrative Command Prompt

+Set the powershell execution policy with `Set-ExecutionPolicy Unresticted`

+Change to the downloaded directory i.e
+`cd $home\Downloads`

+Install Chocolatey with
+`.\Get-Chocolatey.ps1`

+Install Git with
+`.\Get-Git.ps1`

+- *If Desired* Install WSL(Bash For Windows) with
+  - `.\Get-WSL.ps1`
+  - Then, Reboot

+  - **After reboot**, install ubuntu with
+  - `.\Get-Ubuntu`

+Install Forensics Tools with `.\Get-Forensics-Tools.ps1`

 ## Description

 An open source project aimed to replicate the Windows SIFT Machine used during SANS Courses minus any payware software.
 This aims to install the same tools forensics analysts have trained with during their SANS Course, or to quickly prepare for a CTF, as there does not appear to be a similar VM available Open Source.

-### Licencing

-This script Is designed for non-commercial use, By installing these scripts, you agree to be bound by the vendors own licence agreement.
-No responsibility will be taken for licence misuse.

-If you wish to use this script for commercial-use the following software requires licencing

 #### Licenced Software (Included) - Free Licence - Non-Commercial Use